ar-Archith/Netflix-Movie-Recommendation/README.md

 This implementation provides a more advanced approach to movie recommendation by incorporating collaborative filtering.
 You can explore other recommendation algorithms and techniques to further enhance the system's performance.

+Additionally, you can replace the `Netflix_Movie_Recommendation.csv` dataset with `BigBasket_Cart.csv` to adapt the system for product recommendations in a grocery store context.
+You'll need to make necessary modifications to the code, such as changing the column names and interpreting the data accordingly.

 Feel free to explore the code, modify it, and experiment with different functionalities!